Jay-Z: 1986–1995: Early career and recordings

-Music career

-1995–1997: Reasonable Doubt and In My Lifetime, Vol. 1
+1995–2000: Reasonable Doubt, In My Lifetime, Vol. 1, Vol. 2..., Vol. 3..., and The Dynasty

 With no major label to give him a record deal, Jay-Z sold burned CDs out of his car, and with Damon "Dame" Dash and Kareem "Biggs" Burke, created Roc-A-Fella Records as an independent label in 1995.
 After striking a distribution deal with Priority, Jay-Z released his 1996 debut album Reasonable Doubt with beats from acclaimed producers such as DJ Premier and Super DJ Clark Kent and an appearance by The Notorious B.I.G.
-The album reached number 23 on the Billboard 200, and was generally favored by critics.
+The album reached number 23 on the Billboard 200 and went gold that year.
 This album would later be included in Rolling Stone's 500 Greatest Albums of All Time as No. 248 and eventually reach platinum status.
 After reaching a new label distribution deal with Def Jam in 1997, Jay-Z released his follow-up In My Lifetime, Vol. 1.
-Produced by Sean "Puff Daddy" Combs, it outsold his previous release.
-Jay-Z later explained that the album was made during one of the worst periods of his life when he was reeling from the death of his close friend, The Notorious B.I.G.
-The album was a personal revelation for Jay-Z as he told the stories of his difficult upbringing.
-The album's glossy production stood as a contrast to his first release, and some dedicated fans felt he had "sold out."
-However, the album did feature some beats from producers who had worked with him on Reasonable Doubt, namely DJ Premier and Ski.
-Like its predecessor, In My Lifetime, Vol. 1 earned platinum status in the United States.
+Featuring production by Sean Combs, DJ Premier, and Ski, it earned platinum status in the United States.